Elementary Handbook

 B).
 School policy does not permit children (students from other schools, friends, relatives) to visit the classroom for the day.

 A).
-Visitor pass must be worn in a visible place.
+Visitor passes must be worn in a visible place.

 B).
 All visitors must have a pass before proceeding to any other part of the building.

 C).
-Visitors must remain in approved areas only and at all times and act in a manner appropriate to the safe functioning of the school environment.
+Visitors must always remain in approved areas only and act in a manner appropriate to the safe functioning of the school environment.
 Any individual who engages in uncooperative or disruptive behavior will be required to leave the premises.

 These procedures are implemented pursuant to Board Policy 907, which is available for review on the district’s website.
 These procedures apply to all Brentwood School District buildings.
 Please note that parents and guardians dropping off items for a student may do so at the window without going into the office.